pradeeppanayal/excelreconcilor/README.md

          -h         Help
          -i <arg>   Comma separated identity columns
          -o <arg>   Output file path
          -s <arg>   File path of files to be reconciled.
-Use this option to twice to provide both paths.
+Use this option twice to provide both paths.